-Restorative practices, such as community-building circles, can be linked to many cultures across the global.
+Restorative practices, such as community-building circles, can be linked to many cultures across the globe.
 Additionally, there are also near universal applications to restorative practices that stem from indigenous traditions and values:

 Other key elements emphasized about restorative justice include: